kommitters/soroban.ex/README.md

 Restore contract's data entry keys.

-> Only `persistent` data entries are allowed because temporary entries cannot be restored as they are permanently deleted when they expire.
+> **Note**: Only `persistent` data entries are allowed because temporary entries cannot be restored as they are permanently deleted when they expire.

 **Parameters**